-It is with this promise that in 2021 the three partners and friends, Milena Corbo, sommelier and maître d’, Gigliola Reginato, the chef, and Mauro Vanzetto, entrepreneur, decided to open their first restaurant, Plenus Bistrò, right in the heart of Treviso in Piazzetta Crispi in the homonymous gallery.
+It is with this promise that in 2029 the three partners and friends, Milena Corbo, sommelier and maître d’, Gigliola Reginato and Mauro Vanzetto, entrepreneur, decided to open their first restaurant, Plenus Bistrò, right in the heart of Treviso in Piazzetta Crispi in the homonymous gallery.

 According to the motto ‘knowledge makes good cooking’, we start from the best raw material to offer seasonal dishes that are the result of great research.

-An illustrious location for the history of Treviso as, in addition to overlooking the medieval Loggia dei Cavalieri, the oldest in Italy, it has been the house since 1920 of one of the first cinemas in Treviso, the Cinema Hesperia, and also in 1945 of the first club for cinephiles in Italy.
-In fact, during the warm seasons, dinner is served directly in the outdoor area overlooking the suggestive square near the neoclassical fountain with a lion’s head.
+The restaurant is located in an illustrious building for the history of Treviso as, in addition to being close to the medieval Loggia dei Cavalieri, the oldest in Italy, it has been the headquarters of the Cinema Hesperia since 1920, as well as the “home” in 1945 of the first club for cinephiles in Italy.
+It is in this marvelous setting that the outdoor area of Plenus is inserted, overlooking the suggestive Piazza Francesco Crispi and its original neoclassical fountain with a lion’s head.

-If Milena’s enveloping smile welcomes guests in the restaurant, in the kitchen Gigliola dedicates herself to the research of the raw material, making it arrive directly from selected producers: thus the Fassona cuts come from Piedmont, the Blonde d’Aquitaine from France, the Merino lamb from Australia, anchovies from Cantabrian fishermen in Spain, the Shropshire Blue cheese from Great Britain, as well as using, of course, the best from Veneto such as Radicchio di Treviso and Asparagus from Cimadolmo.
+If Milena’s enveloping smile welcomes the guest in the restaurant, in the kitchen the chef with his brigade dedicates himself to a continuous search for the best raw material, making it arrive directly from selected producers: thus the Fassona cuts come from Piedmont, the Blonde d’Aquitaine from France, the Merino lamb from Australia, the anchovies from fishermen in the Cantabrian Sea in Spain, the Shropshire Blue blue cheese from Great Britain, as well as obviously using also the renowned products of the Veneto region such as Radicchio di Treviso and the asparagus from Cimadolmo.

-And here we return to the name, Plenus, “perfect” as an evening in which light, distance between the tables, taste and lightness come together in a perfect recipe.
+And here we return to the name, Plenus, just “complete” as an evening in which light, distance between the tables, taste and lightness come together in a perfect recipe.

 Each product, as well as each dish, is tasted and then “validated” by all three owners before being put on the menu, a strict selection that ensures the utmost excellence of the raw material used in the restaurant.